np25071984/battleships/README.md

 * ships board - board where player's ships and opponent's shots are shown
 * shots board - board where a player makes shots on
+* ships combination - ships disposition on the game board which includes the board size, ships types and amount, the ships position
 * round - game phase when both players make shots
-* announce - game phase when both players get their shot result in current round
+* announce - game phase when both players are get announced about their shots results within current round